Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Acknowledgments

 \section{Acknowledgments}

-This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior — Brasil (CAPES) — Finance Code 001.
-RMM is partially supported by FAPESP grants 2018/03338-6 and 2018/13481-0.
-We would also like to thank Paulo Ricardo da Silva, Marco Antonio Teixeira and the referee for the helpful suggestions and advices.
+The first author was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior — Brasil (CAPES) — Finance Code 001.
+The second author was partially supported by FAPESP grants 2018/03338--6 and 2018/13481--0.

 \phantomsection